Qhuasar/clouduploader/README.md

 ## Configurations

 Configurations are saved by default at /etc/clouduploader/clouduploader.config<br>
-Configurations must be follow the following structure:<br>
+Configurations must follow the following structure:<br>
 container_name=<your_variable> <br>
 storage_account_name=<your_variable> <br>